 Tenant-based housing choice vouchers

 A single tenant-based voucher waiting list is maintained by Seattle Housing Authority.
-A list of applicants was established through a lottery in early 2013 and remained closed subsequently.
-During 2014, Seattle Housing Authority issued vouchers and nearly exhausted the waiting list created in 2013.
-We are planning a lottery in 2015 to create a new waiting list.
+A list of 2,500 applicants was established through a lottery in early 2015 and remained closed subsequently.

 Other housing choice vouchers